-If you operate Keboola Connection in Bring Your Own Database (BYODB) mode atop your own data warehouse, the data residing in the warehouse will not automatically be visible or accessible from inside Keboola Connection.
-We address this by providing the External Buckets feature.
+If you operate Keboola in Bring-Your-Own-Database (BYODB) mode using your own data warehouse, the data in the warehouse won’t automatically be visible or accessible within Keboola.
+To address this, we offer the External Datasets feature.

-Click on the Register External Data button.
+An external dataset can be registered in the Storage of a project.
+Go to Storage > Register External Dataset.
 The dialog will differ based on the backend you are using.

 Note: This set of permissions grants the Keboola service account read-only access to the data.